-Finally, from a more philosophical perspective, the constraint takes the cluster assignment matrix as an accurate representation of the model's certainty of the cluster assignment.
-In other words, the constraint does not consider how good the assignment is based on the community quality function.
-In practice, the cluster assignment matrix is not an accurate representation of the model's certainty of the cluster assignment -- consider the initialization of the cluster assignment matrix that is based on a random weight initialization in the model.
+Finally, from a more philosophical perspective, the constraint interprets the cluster assignment matrix as an accurate representation of the model's certainty of the cluster assignment.
+In other words, the constraint does not consider the quality of the assignment with respect to the community quality function.
+In practice, the cluster assignment matrix is not an accurate representation of the model's certainty about the cluster assignments (consider that the cluster assignment matrix is initialized with random weights).
 So, initially, the model guesses the cluster assignment.
-Instead, the cluster assignment matrix may be viewed as the values that maximize the loss function.
-In practise, this difference in view seems to have no influence on the efficacy of the constraint.
+Instead, the cluster assignment matrix can be viewed as the set of values that maximizes the loss function.
+Figure \ref{fig:histograms_all} illustrates an example of the evolution of the cluster assignment during training.
+In practice, this difference in perspective appears to have no effect on the constraint's efficacy.